balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 The genesis block must also include at least one "add" operation, though it need not necessarily represent the addition of the entity that created it (i.e. entities may create new groups within which they are not themselves members).

 The membership of the group is implicit and may be determined by processing the GMBC in chronological order.
-At any given point in time the membership of the group is defined as that set of entities for each of which there exists a block containing an "add" operation and for which there does not exist a subsequent block containing a "remove" operation.
+At any given point in time the membership of the group is defined as that set of entities for which there exists, for each entity, a previously introduced block containing an "add" operation for which there does not exist a subsequent but also previously introduced block containing a "remove" operation.

 To protect against unauthorized tampering the GMBC is validated by verifying the signatures of each block, verifying that each non-genesis block contains a valid hash of the preceding block, and verifying that each block is created by an entity that is among the group's membership as determined by the segment of chain preceding that block.
-Block signature verification is made possible through the knowledge of each member's acct URI and through the employment of key discovery mechanisms defined in {{I-D.miller-saag-key-discovery}}.
+Block signature verification is made possible through the key discovery mechanisms defined in {{I-D.miller-saag-key-discovery}} and the knowledge of each member's acct URI {{RFC7565}}.

 ## Key Distribution by Group Keys

-A Group Key (GK) is composed of a symmetric encryption key with associated metadata that has been created for the purpose of encrypting confidential communications intended for the exclusive consumption by group members.
-This exclusivity of access to the key material is secured by defining the GK as the encryption of this symmetric key and metadata using the public entity key(s) of the other group members.
+A Group Key (GK) is a symmetric encryption key, with associated metadata, that has been created for the purpose of encrypting confidential group communications.
+The exclusivity of access to the key material is achieved by defining the GK as the encryption of this symmetric key and metadata using the public entity key(s) of the other group members.

 More specifically, the cleartext content of a group key is a JSON object including attributes representing the following:

   * a URI that uniquely identifies the group key,
-  * the acct URI {{RFC7565}} of the entity that created the group key,
-  * a hash of the genesis node of the GMBC to which the key belongs,
   * a JWK {{RFC7517}} that represents the symmetric key material, and
   * a timestamp indicating a time beyond which the key should not be used for encryption.

 This JSON object is encrypted in a JWE {{RFC7516}} JSON serialization with one or more recipients.
-In unmoderated groups the resulting JSON serialization must include each other member of the group as determined by the most recently available and validated GMBC.
-In moderated groups the resulting JSON serialization need only include the moderator as the recipient.
+In unmoderated groups the resulting JSON serialization must include each other member of the group as determined by the current and validated GMBC.
+In moderated groups the resulting JSON serialization may include as a recipient just the moderator (e.g. when an entity shares a new GK) or just one member (e.g. when the moderator shares a GK with a member that has requested it).

-Group keys may be created by members and non-members alike.
-A non-member may generate a group key as described above and use it to encrypt its own communications to the group.
-This can be a useful property as it provides for "write only" capability to the confidential channel.
-Note that the authentication of origin of encrypted data shared over the group communications resource is expressly out of scope for this specification.
+GKs may be created by members and non-members alike.
+A non-member may generate a GK as described above and use it to encrypt its own communications to the group.
+This can be a useful property as it provides for a confidential "write only" capability to the group communications resource.

-A group may have any number of group keys associated with it.
-Each member of a group must use its own group key for purposes of encryption and shares this group key with the remainder of the group for purposes of decryption.
-A member must not re-use a group key created by another entity, as that other entity may not itself be a member (as mentioned above).
+A group may have any number of GKs associated with it.
+Each member of a group must use its own GK for purposes of encryption and shares this GK with the remainder of the group for purposes of decryption.
+A member should not re-use a GK provided by another entity as that other entity may not necessarily be a member.

+Upon receiving and validating an update to the GMBC that includes "remove" operations, each entity must discard their encryption GK and produce a new encryption GK for which the recipients reflect the updated GMBC membership.
+This is necessary to ensure that new members are able to decrypt subsequent communications but not prior communications.
+Perhaps more importantly, this also ensures that former members are not able to decrypt subsequent group communications.
+In moderated groups the moderator may implement a policy where it permits new group members to request previously created GKs.

-It is recommended that all entities that share encrypted content over the group communications resource rotate their group keys regularly so as to mitigate against vulnerabilities that are exacerbated by the extended use of individual keys.
+It is recommended that all entities that share encrypted content over the group communications resource rotate their GKs regularly so as to mitigate against vulnerabilities that are exacerbated by the extended use of individual keys.

-# Deployment Patterns
+# Deployment Classes

 The preceding sections describe structural primitives for authenticating and authorizing entities by virtue of their group membership as defined by a GMBC, and for the exclusive sharing of encryption key material among members through an associated set of GKs.
 While  these provide the building blocks for establishing confidential group communications, the means by which these objects are exchanged among members has not been discussed and is generally regarded as out of scope for this specification.
 With that said, it remains worthwhile to discuss two general patterns of deployment and to describe their practical structure.
 These patterns may be described as "moderated groups" and "unmoderated groups".